 Want to See It in Action?

 You can get an up-close look at the letter tracing printables and everything included by checking out the preview in the product listing.
-I always recommend laminating the jumbo letter tracers you use most and investing in a few cheap dry erase markers—trust me, they’ll become the most loved tools in your writing center.
+I always recommend laminating the jumbo letter tracers you use most and investing in a few cheap dry-erase markers—trust me, they’ll become the most loved tools in your writing center.